 Is your website or blog SSL secured?

-I use Let’s Encrypt service on BrowserHow.com that provides valid SSL certificates for free.
-And it works like a charm and also automatically renewed every 90 days of the expiry period.
+I use the Let’s Encrypt service on BrowserHow.com that provides valid SSL certificates for free.
+And it works like a charm and also gets automatically renewed every 90 days.

 Feel free to share your challenges and resolutions for an unsecured error message in the below comments.
 I’d love to hear from you!